 - What has the Texas Department of State Health Services done over the years to build capacity in the state to conduct CASPERs?

 1. What is a disaster?

-From the standpoint of public health, a disaster is defined on the basis of its consequences on health and health services.
-A disaster is a serious disruption of the functioning of society, causing widespread human, material or environmental losses, that exceeds the local capacity to respond, and calls for external assistance.
-Based on this definition, disasters could be any emergency (man-made or natural) that exceed local capacity to respond.
+From the standpoint of public health, a disaster is defined based on its consequences on health and health services.
+A disaster is a serious disruption of the functioning of society, causing widespread human, material, or environmental losses, that exceed the local capacity to respond, and calls for external assistance.
+Based on this definition, disasters could be any emergency (man-made or natural) that exceeds the local capacity to respond.
 In addition, what may constitute a disaster in one community may not be in another.

 2. Why should we collect data during a disaster?

 Collecting health and needs information during a disaster helps to provide situational awareness.
 This information provides a better understanding of the immediate needs required, how the response should be planned, and the appropriate resources required.
 There is a need to know what is happening to understand what the needs are, plan the response, and gather the appropriate resources.
 The prevention of further morbidity and mortality requires addressing both immediate and long-term needs, adjusting priorities, allocating resources, and projecting and planning for the future.
 Data collected is also used to identify risk factors and improve prevention and mitigation strategies for future disasters.

 Disaster epidemiology involves the assessment of the short- and long-term adverse health effects of disasters and the predicted consequences of future disasters.
 It provides situational awareness by providing information that enables a better understanding of what the needs are, how to plan the response, and what appropriate resources are required.
 Typically, the main objectives of disaster epidemiology are to: